KevinKelley/Buckshot/lib/pal/surface/README.md

 * Native client viewport

 ## Surface Primitives ##
-The Surface library provides a set of primitive abstracts that can be used by implementing libraries.
+The Surface library provides a set of element abstracts that can be used by implementing libraries.